Gardlin/PCR-CG/README.md

 Generate the 2d matches npz for train/val/test dataset.
 ### Dump 2d Matches

 The simplest usage of this script will process the image pairs listed in a given text file and dump the keypoints and matches to compressed numpy `npz` files.
-We provide the challenging ScanNet pairs from the main paper in `assets/example_indoor_pairs/`.
-Running the following will run SuperPoint + SuperGlue on each image pair, and dump the results to `dump_match_pairs/`:
 ```sh
 ./match_pairs.py
 ```